pvermeulen-pivotal/Geode-Cassandra-Async-Listener/README.md

 Environment Variable	Description
 * APP_FETCH_SIZE - Fetch size to be used while querying.
 Values: 0 - 2147483647.
 Default value is 100
 * APP_LAST_EXIT_STATUS - Last command exit status.
 Similar to $?
 (Unix) and %errorlevel% (Windows).
 Values: 0 (successful), 1 (error). read only
 * APP_LOGGING_ENABLED	- Whether gfsh logging is enabled.
-Default: false. read only
+Default: false. read only.
 You can enable gfsh logging by setting the gfsh.log-level Java system property to a supported Java log level
 * APP_LOG_FILE - Path and name of current gfsh log file. read only
 * APP_NAME - Name of the application – gfsh. read only
 * APP_PWD - working directory where gfsh was launched. read only